lightest/diamond-webgl/README.md

 </div>

 ### ASET evaluation
-A common tool to evaluate the quality of the diamond cut is the Angular Spectrum Evaluation Tool (ASET) image evaluation.
-Such an image helps to check the way the diamond gives light back (cut proportions, symmetry etc.).
+A common tool to evaluate the quality of the cut of a diamond is the Angular Spectrum Evaluation Tool (ASET).
+Such an image helps to check the way the diamond gives light back, which depends on the cut quality and the clarity of the gem.

 ASET images can either be taken with in with an ASET scope, or be computed.
 Here is what it represents: